 Frequently Asked Questions

-A1 In your local major supermarket (Coles and Woolworths/Safeway), organic stores and Asian grocery stores.
+A1 In the Asian or noodle aisle of your local major supermarket (Coles, Woolworths and more), organic stores and Asian grocery stores.

 A2.
 The main ingredient of our noodles is wheat flour and so is not suitable for people with celiac.

 A3.
 Yes, we make our noodles to traditional recipes and we sell our noodles in Japan.

 A4.
 Yes, all you do is cook in boiling water, the same way that you would cook spaghetti or any other pasta.
 Just follow the instructions on your packet.

 A5.
 Our products are produced on shared lines that have products with wheat flour, egg powder, soy flour and buckwheat powder.
 We suggest that you seek medical advice should you have any concerns.